adriancorcoran/react-solar-system/README.md

 ## Run Locally

-If you;d like to check out the code and get it running locally to mess with it, simply clone it down, run `npm install` in your console to install dependencies and then `npm start` to start up the server.
+If you'd like to check out the code and get it running locally to mess with it, simply clone it down, run `npm install` in your console to install dependencies and then `npm start` to start up the server.
 Then visit [http://localhost:3000](http://localhost:3000) to view it in the browser.